Fannie Lou Hamer: Freedom Democratic Party and Congressional run

-In 1964, Hamer helped co-found the Mississippi Freedom Democratic Party (MFDP), in an effort to prevent the regional all-white Democratic party's attempts to stifle African-American voices, and to ensure there was a party for all people that did not stand for any form of exploitation and discrimination (especially towards minorities).
-Following the founding of the MFDP, Hamer and other activists traveled to the 1964 Democratic National Convention to stand as the official delegation from the state of Mississippi.
-Hamer's televised testimony was interrupted because of a scheduled speech that President Lyndon B. Johnson gave to 30 governors in the White House East Room, but most major news networks broadcast her testimony later that evening to the nation, giving Hamer and the MFDP much exposure.
+In 1964, Hamer co-founded the Mississippi Freedom Democratic Party (MFDP), which sought to prevent the region's all-white Democratic Party from stifling African-American voices and to ensure there was a party for everyone that did not tolerate exploitation or discrimination (especially toward minorities).
+That summer, Hamer and other MFDP members traveled to the 1964 Democratic National Convention to stand as the official delegation from the state of Mississippi.
+Hamer's televised testimony to the convention's Credentials Committee was interrupted because of an impromptu speech and press conference that President Lyndon B. Johnson gave in the White House East Room with 30 governors present.
+But later that evening, most major news networks broadcast Hamer's testimony in its entirety, giving her and the MFDP much exposure:

-Senator Hubert Humphrey tried to propose a compromise on Johnson's behalf that would give the Freedom Democratic Party two seats.
-He said this would lead to a reformed convention in 1968.
-The MFDP rejected the compromise, with Hamer saying, "We didn't come all the way up here to compromise for no more than we'd gotten here.
+To ease tensions at the convention, Senator and soon-to-be vice presidential nominee Hubert Humphrey offered a compromise on Johnson's behalf that would allocate two seats to the Freedom Democratic Party, with a promise of further reform at the 1968 convention.
+The MFDP rejected the offer, with Hamer saying, "We didn't come all the way up here to compromise for no more than we'd gotten here.
 We didn't come all this way for no two seats when all of us is tired."
-Afterward, all the white members from the Mississippi delegation walked out.

-In 1968, the MFDP was finally seated after the Democratic Party adopted a clause that demanded equality of representation from their states' delegations.
+Afterward, the white members from the Mississippi delegation walked out.
+The MFDP was finally seated at the 1968 national convention when the Democratic Party adopted a clause demanding equality of representation from all of its state delegations.
 In 1972, Hamer was elected as a national party delegate.

+One month after the 1964 convention, Hamer, James Forman, John Lewis, and other SNCC members traveled to the newly established African nation of Guinea.
+The three-week visit helped SNCC understand that its freedom struggle had international dimensions.

+Also in 1964, Hamer embarked on a plan to run in the Democratic primary in her Mississippi U.S. House district.
+She was soundly defeated in the primary by the segregationist incumbent Jamie Whitten, but her action set in motion a consequential series of events.
+After the primary, she worked with Annie Devine and Victoria Gray to qualify for the November election ballot as third-party candidates of the MFDP.
+Again, the bid was unsuccessful, but in the aftermath of the general election, she and her team amassed 10,000 pages of witness testimony from more than 400 people about systematic disenfranchisement and intimidation of black voters (at the time, black citizens comprised 52.4% of her congressional district's population but less than 3% of its registered voters).
+She used the compiled evidence to file an election contest in the U.S. House, "challenging the seating of the Mississippi congressional delegation on the grounds that their elections were marred by voting discrimination and unconstitutional disenfranchisement of Black voters".
+The House committee dismissed her election challenge, but the testimony she collected was considered instrumental in passing the Voting Rights Act of 1965.